the-turing-way/the-turing-way/book/website/community-handbook/style/style-figures.md

 _The Turing Way_ project illustration by Scriberia.
 Used under a CC-BY 4.0 licence.
 DOI: [10.5281/zenodo.3332807](https://doi.org/10.5281/zenodo.3332807).
 ```

-When an image cannot be loaded in a browser, or the link to the image breaks, Alt text it is displayed in place of a figure as shown below:
+When an image cannot be loaded in a browser or the link to the image breaks, alt text is displayed in place of a figure as shown below:

 ```{figure} ../../figures/alt-text-demo.*
 ---